What Are Executive Functions?

 ADHD is a neurobiological disorder of the brain which includes weakness in executive functioning.
 Neurobiological means that part of the cause of ADHD is genetic or biological.
 Therefore, it is something that affects the individual’s brain, whether structurally or chemically.
 These biological functions are connected to executive functions.
 By knowing which executive functions need improvement, the person with ADHD can identify the skills and strategies to be successful.

 ADHD involves deficits in the major executive functions, which are shown in the model above.
 These deficits are due to delays in the development of mental abilities.

 It DOES NOT Mean The Executive Functions Cannot Develop

-As an ADHD Coaches, we work with the individual on each level of the executive functions to strengthen the mental capabilities and help with the self-regulation needed to reach the goal of the individual.
+As ADHD Coaches, we work with the individual on identifying which executive functions to focus on, as well as each level of the executive functions to strengthen the mental capabilities and help with the self-regulation needed to reach the goal of the individual.